Placing and routing quantum LDPC codes in multilayer superconducting hardware: Rescaling Extracted Hardware Parameters

 where $t_q$ is the gate duration.
 Assuming $t_g = \SI{70}{\nano\second}$, $\omega_\text{cplr}/2\pi = \SI{7}{\giga\hertz}$, $n = 3$, and a TSV quality factor $Q_{\text{TSV}}=750\times10^3$, we find $T_{1,\text{cplr}} = \SI{5.7}{\micro\second}$ and $F_{2\text{qb}} \approx 99\%$.
 For realistic gate schemes, we expect the coupler lifetime to have a much weaker impact on two-qubit gate fidelities, particularly if the coupler mediates only a virtual exchange coupling.
 TSV quality factors are also expected to continue improving.
 We therefore assume an optimistic scenario of 3 possible TSVs per coupler.

-Note that the hardware cost is defined such that $C_\text{hw}=1$ for all surface codes regardless of their size.
+Note that the hardware complexity is defined such that $C_\text{hw}=1$ for all surface codes regardless of their size.
 This relation emerges because $C_\text{hw}$ is calculated using averaged contributions from coupler length, bump bonds, and TSVs.
 The motivation for this is to mirror the size independence of the logical efficiency, which is constant at 1 for all sizes of the rotated surface code.
-The hardware cost can also be understood as an evaluation of a code's tileability.
-Since a surface code is perfectly tileable and the complexity of each tile does not change with the size of the code, its hardware cost stays constant at $C_\text{hw}=1$.
-Similarly, since tile codes are very well tileable, their hardware cost remains constant even when tiled across a larger area (see Fig.~\ref{fig:complexity}).
+The hardware complexity can also be understood as an evaluation of a code's tileability.
+Since a surface code is perfectly tileable and the complexity of each tile does not change with the size of the code, its hardware complexity stays constant at $C_\text{hw}=1$.
+Similarly, since tile codes are very well tileable, their hardware complexity remains constant even when tiled across a larger area (see Fig.~\ref{fig:complexity}).